 Addiction is often called a family disease.
 That’s because a singular addiction can impact family dynamics, create stress for an entire family, lead to co-dependency issues and even have a genetic component.
 Clearly, addiction can impact the whole family.
-That’s one reason that family therapy is so critical, even during the initial stages of recovery at Serenity House Detox.
+That’s one reason why a family therapy program is so critical, even during the initial stages of recovery at Serenity House Detox.

 Addiction and Codependency

 Many people who struggle also deal with co-dependent relationships.
 In most cases, this co-dependency happens within the family.
 If the physical symptoms of addiction get treated, but the co-dependency issues do not, the underlying family issues fester.
 Family therapy is an effective way of identifying and treating co-dependency.